 - Students may check the status of the loan by contacting the lender.

 Methodist University (MU) is prohibited from selecting a lender or recommending a specific lender for students as specified through the Student Loan Sunshine Act (see below).
-Should students choose a lender not provided on Methodist University’s Alternative Loan Lender List, check with that lender to ensure they offer an alternative loan for undergraduate or graduate students.
+Should students choose a lender not listed on Fast Choice, check with that lender to ensure they offer an alternative loan for undergraduate or graduate students.
 To ensure students and their families continue receiving sound and impartial advice from the Office of Financial Aid personnel, and to avoid the potential for, or appearance of, conflicts of interest regarding student loans, grants and scholarships, the staff in the Office of Financial Aid at Methodist University, shall abide by the Ethical Principles and Code of Conduct set forth by the National Association of Student Financial Aid Administrators (NASFAA).

 Student Loan Sunshine Act

 The Student Loan Sunshine Act was created to ensure that students have access to all lenders.
-Methodist University abides by all provisions of the Student Loan Sunshine Act and supports student’s freedom to choose any alternative lender.
-Methodist University has compiled a alternative loan lender list.
-Should Students choose a lender not provided on Methodist University’s Alternative Loan Lender List, check with that lender to ensure they offer private alternative loans.
+Methodist University abides by all provisions of the Student Loan Sunshine Act and supports student’s freedom to choose any alternative loan lender.
+Should students choose a lender not listed on Fast Choice, check with that lender to ensure they offer alternative loans.